DominiquePaul/ClockBlocks/README.md

 # Roadmap

-- [ ] User can estbalish a OAuth connection with Google Sheets so record is synced with a google sheet where they can create their own charts.
+- [x] User can estbalish a OAuth connection with Google Sheets so record is synced with a google sheet where they can create their own charts.
-- [ ] User can right click on a time box and add/substract time to the clock.
-Useful for when you forgot to make a switch or when an activity happened before you opened your laptop that day.
+- [ ] User can somehow make edits to tracked time.
+Most likely interface is that you get to rewrite
-- [ ] User can edit previous sessions.
-Necessary for the case where a session was forgotten and it's distorting all the stats.
+- [ ] Charts: Show a Horizontal bar graph
 - [ ] User can filter stats by date (or at least have a drop)

 # Technical info